DeformedSAS/CS-GO-Custom-Panorama-CS2-/README.md

 - roblogez for suggestions for hud and improving general code optimisation.
 - Valve, CS2 Developer Team for making the awesome clean ui.
 - And me DeformedSAS for basically backporting the entire UI..
+- ZooL for giving me permission to use his reworked molotov.
+All he said was do whatever when i asked him so..
+I guess it's a yes?

 # Installation and Requirements
 - You are required to use HLAE!